-I started Outcome Labs in 2008 to have the opportunity to work hand-on again with clients on software projects that would have a direct impact on their business.
+I started Outcome Labs in 2008 to have the opportunity to work hands-on again with clients on software projects that would have a direct impact on their businesses.
 We have delivered solutions for clients across a range of industries including financial services, loyalty marketing, organizational development, and book publishing.
-I have been the lead architect and project manager for thirty-two projects utilizing leading open source platforms.
+I have been the lead architect and project manager for thirty-two projects utilizing leading open-source platforms.
 My responsibilities have included client management, requirements definition, project scoping, technology selection, resource management, scheduling, delivery, and budget management.
 I also contribute as a developer on key projects.
 I have served as the “virtual” CTO for three clients with responsibility for overseeing multiple development projects.
 I am grateful to the people and organizations that have given us the opportunity to contribute to their success.